Keeping Pet Ashes at Home After Pet Cremation

 by Jerri Haaven

 Many pet parents find comfort in keeping all or a portion of their pet’s ashes at home.
-In talking with other pet parents, I found that people retain a portion of ashes to put in a display cremation urn, and also scatter a portion of the pet’s ashes in a home garden.
-Urns for pet ashes are available as biodegradable and scattering urns, and as display urns made of ceramic, stone and marble, metal, and wood.
+It helps keep the memory of your faithful companion near.
+In talking with other pet parents, I found that many people retain a portion of ashes to put in a display cremation urn, and many scatter a portion of the pet’s ashes in a home garden.
+Urns for pet ashes are available as biodegradable urns that can be buried, scattering urns, and as display urns made of ceramic, stone and marble, metal, and wood.

 When death occurs – or is imminent

 It’s helpful for families to discuss their feelings around a beloved pet’s end of life and after-life care in advance.
 If end of life care is more complex, certain vets will provide palliative care.
-Research your area for vets that provide this level of care.
+Contact your vet or research your area for vets that provide this level of care.
 When the time comes, euthanasia services are provided by most vets.

 If cremation has been chosen for after-life care, a few things to consider are: